• Skip to main content

-A task card features a single question, challenge, or conversation topic for students or small groups to complete.
-By drawing focus to a short assignment, students can analyze and practice concepts more purposefully.
-Because task cards are portable and convenient, they provide teachers with a multi-purpose tool to differentiate instruction.
+Typically, a task card features a single question, challenge, or conversation topic for students or small groups to complete.
+By drawing focus to very specific topic, students can analyze and practice concepts more purposefully.
+And because task cards are portable and convenient, they give teachers a multiple ways to differentiate instruction.

 How to use task cards